 Fail may seem like a harsh term, but it’s time to face the cold hard facts.

-According to the CBRE report in “Scoring Tech Talent in North America 2018,” places like San Francisco Bay Area and Seattle, WA, (two of our biggest client markets, by the way) are scored as the top-ranked tech talent markets.
+According to the CBRE report in “Scoring Tech Talent in North America 2018,” places like the San Francisco Bay Area and Seattle, WA, (two of our biggest client markets, by the way) are scored as the top-ranked tech talent markets.
 Yet, both these hubs experience something referred to as “brain gain,” which means they are creating more jobs than there is tech talent available. *(Read more about the tech talent market reports and research from CBRE here).

 So how do recruiters from these ‘brain gain” locations get away from this classic supply & demand conundrum?
 Here are our 3 fundamental reasons companies fail to attract top talent AND how they can fix it.